ulissestb/teste-mamba/README.md

 yarn build
 ```

-This will generate the `bundle` directory and a `bundle.tar.gz` file, which both contains your Mamba app.
+This will generate the `dist/bundle.pos` directory and a `dist/bundle.pos.tar.gz` file, which both contains your Mamba app.

 2. **TODO**